adelaideecoinformatics/ImageRepository/README.md

 All the configuration can be specified in a YAML format configuration file.
 All configuration has defaults, and the server will run with no additional configuration except for credentials for the Swift store.

-A full configuration file can be created by running the server with the `-Yt` options.
-This will output a configuration file that contains all of the possible options with their default values.
+A full configuration file can be created by running the server as `image_repo -Yt`.
+This will output a configuration file that contains all of the possible options with their default values and then exit.

 It is assumed that a local file cache will be used, by default `/var/tmp/image_server` is used.